 If you have multiple living units on your property, the utilities must each be separated.
 As with a conventional loan, they must be in working order.

-- Stovetop ventilation
+11. Stovetop ventilation

-- Bedroom windows
+12. Bedroom windows

 All rooms categorized as bedrooms on your property must have a window with outside access in the event of a fire or other emergency.

-The guidelines can seem exhaustive and complicated, so when in doubt, remember it all comes down to health and safety.
-If there’s something in your home, from a loose floorboard to an unsecured handrail, that could jeopardize the safety of an occupant, it’s going to be flagged.
+The guidelines can seem exhaustive and complicated, so when in doubt, remember it typically all comes down to health and safety.
+If there’s something in your home, from a loose floorboard to an unsecured handrail, that could jeopardize the safety of an occupant, it’s likely going to be flagged.

 The appraiser flagged an issue — now what?

 In the case of government loans, not all repairs must be made before closing, but they must be completed within a year of closing.